SmartlyDressedGames/Unturned-Docs/sdg/source-code.rst

 **A:** Unturned's greatest strength is our passionate community.
 Releasing the source files allows you and other players to further build upon the game as you see fit.
 Building a lasting legacy for the game regardless of the changes we make or how many years pass from now.

+**Q: How will this affect cheat development?
+(Will cheating be easier?)**

+**A:** The source code doesn't add much new information for cheat developers.
+High quality decompilations of Unturned already exist (reverse engineering the code), and we've previously shared the code's documentation.
+BattlEye's Unturned-specific anti-cheat code is still private (even we don't have access to it), and they will continue monitoring for any new cheats.

 **Q: Can I publish my derivate works on Steam?**

 **A:** We intend to support this if possible.
 For more information about mods on Steam, please refer to: https://store.steampowered.com/about/communitymods/